learn-academy-2023-echo/treasure-hunt-bktran/README.md

 - As a user, I can see a counter that shows how many guesses I have left.
 The counter starts at five and decrements one every time I click on a square that is not the treasure nor the bomb.

+    - branch: click-counter
+    - implemented a counter for clicks

 - As a user, I can see a message informing me that I won the game if I select the square that contains the treasure.
 - As a user, I can see a message informing me that I lost the game if I select the square that contains the bomb.
 - As a user, I cannot continue to play the game after I win or lose.